Alexander Wilson (ornithologist): Death

 Wilson died on August 23, 1813, "of dysentery, overwork, and chronic poverty" according to one report.
 He was buried in Philadelphia, in the cemetery at Gloria Dei (Old Swedes') church.
 The two final volumes of American Ornithology were completed by Wilson's friend and patron George Ord, who was an executor of Wilson's estate.

 An image entitled "Swedish Lutheran Church", which depicts an apparently elderly individual mourning at the grave of Wilson, was drawn by Thomas Sully (1783–1872), engraved and printed in 1828 by Cephas G. Childs and B. Rogers, respectively, and published in a book of landscapes, Views of Philadelphia (1827–1830).

 Legacy

 In Paisley, a statue of Wilson was erected on the grounds of Paisley Abbey.
 A memorial on the banks of River Cart, near the Hammills rapids and waterfall, commemorates Wilson's connection to that city.
 The memorial is inscribed "Remember Alexander Wilson 1766–1813.
 Here was his boyhood playground."

 A genus of warblers, Wilsonia (now obsolete), was named for Wilson by Charles Lucien Bonaparte.
 Several species of bird were also named in honor of Wilson, including the Wilson's storm-petrel, Wilson's plover, Wilson's phalarope, Wilson's snipe, and Wilson's warbler.
+In 2023, the American Ornithological Society decided to rename Wilson's warbler and Wilson's snipe.

 According to an article about his life, Wilson's meeting with James Audubon "probably inspired Audubon to publish his own book on birds, and he also influenced many later artists and ornithologists".

 The Wilson Journal of Ornithology and the Wilson Ornithological Society also bear his name.